 An elite athlete’s body is on display most during critical moments—a game-tying free throw, a match point, a full count.
 We see their muscles ripple, their hands curl, their face twitch.

-What’s not on display are their minds – perhaps the most crucial elements during performance-making moments, according to Dr. Jonathan Fader, a leading sports psychologist for pro athletes.
+What we don't have much insight into is their minds, the most crucial element in performance-making moments, according to Jonathan Fader, Ph.D., a leading sports psychologist for professional athletes.

-“As a recent athlete said to me, ‘thinking is horrible,’” Dr. Fader says.
-“In situations when people choke or when they are not performing at their best, it’s usually because they are overthinking.”
+“As a recent athlete said to me, ‘thinking is horrible,’” Fader says.
+“In situations when people choke or when they're not performing at their best, it’s usually because they're overthinking.”

-Dr. Fader says a big chunk of his job is to train athletes how not to think during moments when they are likely to do it the most.
-Instead, he wants them to enter “the zone.”
+Fader says a big chunk of his job is to train athletes how not to think during moments when they're likely to psych themselves out.
+Instead, he wants them to enter “the zone”.

-“The report from most athletes in the zone is everything just seems to work and it’s almost like they are doing it without thinking,” he says.
-"Sometimes athletes are surprised with their performance afterwards because they are so relaxed.”
+“The report from most athletes in the zone is everything just seems to work and it’s almost like they're doing it without thinking,” he says.
+"Sometimes athletes are surprised with their performance after because they're so relaxed.”

-Research performed by the University of Nevada, Las Vegas Professor of Kinesiology Gabriel Wulf distinguishes between two types of focus.
-An internal focus means an athlete gears their mind to focus on their own body movements (a batter focusing on the way his arms swing, for example).
-An external focus means an athlete dials into his surroundings, and the way his body will affect them (a batter focusing on the speed and position of the ball, for example).
+There are two types of focus, according to research from the University of Nevada.
+An internal focus means an athlete gears their mind to focus on their own body movements (e.g., a batter focusing on the way his arms swing).
+An external focus means an athlete dials into his surroundings, and the way their body will affect them (e.g., a batter focusing on the speed and position of the ball).

-Dr. Fader teaches elite athletes how to treat failure.
-The wrong way to approach failure is turning it into a “global issue” - for example, a baseball player thinks a strikeout signifies that he is a terrible baseball player.
+Fader teaches elite athletes how to treat failure.
+The wrong way to approach failure is turning it into a “global issue”.
+For example, a baseball player thinks a strikeout signifies he's not a great athlete.